kernelmachine/kernelmachine.archived.github.io/_pages/projects.md

 ---
 layout: page
-title: projects
+title: reading list
-permalink: /projects/
+permalink: /reading_list/
-description: A growing collection of your cool projects.
+description: A growing collection of content I've read, watched, or listened to.
 ---

 {% for project in site.projects %}